-- $\circ~$ The student will take the General Examination in the second or early in the third year of graduate work. - This examination will be administered by the Supervisory Committee. - a written Ph.D. thesis project proposal in the form of an NIH grant. - an oral presentation and defense of the proposal in front of the Supervisory committee - The Ph.D. thesis research proposal will be chosen with the approval of the student's thesis advisor and members of the Supervisory Committee. - The written proposal will broadly follow the general format of National Research Service Award (NRSA) Fellowship Applications (F31, F32, F30).
+- This examination will be administered by the Supervisory Committee. - a written Ph.D. thesis project proposal in the form of an NIH grant. - an oral presentation and defense of the proposal in front of the Supervisory committee - The Ph.D. thesis research proposal will be chosen with the approval of the Supervisory Committee members. - The written proposal will broadly follow the general format of National Research Service Award (NRSA) Fellowship Applications (F31, F32, F30).
 The instructions are here: https://grants.nih.gov/grants/how-to-apply-application-guide/forms-f/fellowship-forms-f.pdf.
 The only required portions are - Specific Aims (described on page F-64), - Research Strategy (F-65 to F-66). - Bibliography and References Cited (page F-40). - The Specific Aims section will be no longer than one page.
 The Research Strategy section will be limited to 6 pages.
 Note that no budget or administrative pages will be required.
 Students will not be penalized for a lack of preliminary results supporting the proposal, and students should not delay scheduling the exam to obtain preliminary results.
 Detailed formatting instructions are included below ("Department of Oral Health Sciences General Exam Format"). - The student should plan to spend four to six weeks preparing the written application.
-The student will distribute copies of the proposal to the Supervisory Committee at least one week prior to the presentation. - The oral examination will generally be 2 hours in duration and will comply with Graduate School regulations. - D. Evaluations and Outcomes
+The student will distribute copies of the proposal to the Supervisory Committee at least one week prior to the presentation. - The closed-door oral examination will generally be 2 hours in duration and will comply with Graduate School regulations.
+It is not a public exam. - C. Evaluations and Outcomes